DivyaratanPopli/Kinship_Inference/README.md

+# KIN and KINgaroo

-KIN is a Hidden-Markov-Model-based approach to identify identity-by-descent fragments and to estimate degree of relatedness from ancient DNA data.
+KIN is a Hidden-Markov-Model-based approach to identify identity-by-descent fragments and to estimate the degree of relatedness from ancient DNA data.
 KIN can accurately determine up to 3rd-degree relatives and differentiate between sibling and parent-child relationships with as little as 0.05x coverage.

 KINgaroo is a software to generate input files for KIN from bamfiles.
-Optionally, KINgaroo incorporates an adjustment for contamination, and an additional model to estimate the location of long runs of homozygosity.
+Optionally, KINgaroo incorporates an adjustment for contamination and an additional model to estimate the location of long runs of homozygosity.
 This helps KIN to improve classification accuracy.

-# Conda Environment
+## Conda Environment

 KIN and KINgaroo require Python 3.8+ and rely on a number of non-standard libraries.
 Here is the list of these dependencies with the versions that we used:

 - scipy (version 1.8.0)
 - numpy (version 1.21.1)